 Spearman’s rho is the correlation coefficient on the ranked data, namely CORREL(D4:D18,E4:E18) = -.674.
 Alternatively it can be computed using the Real Statistics formula =SCORREL(D4:D18,E4:E18).

 We now use the table in Spearman’s Rho Table to find the critical value for the two-tail test where n = 15 and α = .05.
 Interpolating between the values for n = 14 and 16, we get a critical value of .525.
 Since the absolute value of rho is larger than the critical value, we reject the null hypothesis that there is no correlation between cigarette smoking and longevity.

 Since n = 15 ≥ 10, we can use a t-test instead of the table.
 By Theorem 1 of One Sample Hypothesis Testing for Correlation, we use the test statistic

 Since |t| = 3.29 > 2.16 = tcrit = TINV(.05,13), we again conclude that there is a significant negative correlation between the number of cigarettes smoked and longevity.
 The details of the analysis are shown in Figure 2.

-Observation: To conduct a one-tail test use the table in Spearman’s Rho Table with α divided by 2.
+Observation: To conduct a one-tail test use the table in Spearman’s Rho Table with α multiplied by 2.

 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

 RhoCRIT(n, α, tails) = the critical value of the Spearman’s rho test for samples of size n, for the given value of alpha (default .05), and tails = 1 or 2 (default).
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

 For Example 1 of Spearman’s Correlation, SCORREL(B4:B18,C4:C18,TRUE) returns the output shown in Figure 2.